jonashackt/spring-boot-vuejs/README.md

 A live deployment is available on Heroku: https://spring-boot-vuejs.herokuapp.com

-There´s also a blog post about this project available here: https://blog.codecentric.de/en/2018/04/spring-boot-vuejs/
+There's also a blog post about this project available here: https://blog.codecentric.de/en/2018/04/spring-boot-vuejs/

 ## In Search of a new Webfrontend-Framework after 2 Years of absence...